eshenfield/baldertext/README.md

 ### Requirements
 * [Node](https://nodejs.org/en/download/) version 10 or greater, and NPM (included in the Node installation bundle).
 * A free or paid [Twilio account](https://www.twilio.com/try-twilio).
 You'll need the account SID and the auth token for your `.env` file.
-* [A Wordnik API key](https://developer.wordnik.com/) to fetch word definitions.
-You'll need the API key in your `.env` file.
+* [An Oxford Dictionaries API Key](https://developer.oxforddictionaries.com/) to fetch word definitions.
+You can sign up for free 'Prototype' credentials [here](https://developer.oxforddictionaries.com/signup?plan_ids[]=2357355970463).
+You'll need the Application ID and Application Key for your `.env` file.

 ### Deploy
 1. Clone this repository `git clone git@github.com:eshenfield/baldertext.git` to your machine.